Kotlin/kotlin-by-example/examples/05_Collections/16_zip.md

 # zip

 `zip` function merges two given collections into a new collection.
 By default, the result collection contains `Pairs` of source collection elements with the same index.
-However, you can define own structure of the result collection element.
+However, you can define your own structure of the result collection element.

 The size of the result collection equals to the minimum size of a source collection.